nisarg15/Stereo_vision/README.md

        *Code takes time run like around 20 min*
        *****************************************************************

-### To run this code following libraries are required
+### To run this code, the following libraries are required
 * OpenCV
 * NumPy